-The University of Maryland has purchased the BioRAFT platform in order to centrally manage safety inspections, training, and Institutional Biosafety Committee protocol submissions.
-This platform streamlines compliance by allowing both ESSR and laboratories to manage research safety through a single portal.
+The University of Maryland has purchased the BioRAFT platform in order to centrally manage safety inspections, training and Institutional Biosafety Committee protocol submissions.
+This platform streamlines compliance by allowing both ESSR and our customers to manage safety through a single portal.

 If you are a machine shop or makerspace manager, set up your information in BioRAFT according to the instructions below.
 As this is a research-based platform, managers are identified as Principal Investigators and the spaces are characterized as laboratories.
 This language cannot be changed.
 Your inspections will be tailored specifically for machine shop safety concerns.
 Many job activities that tie to research-related training have been disabled in your profiles to prevent redundant or inappropriate training.